jcxmt125/side-projects/readme.md

 You might want to look at the requirements in the file before running them.

 For more information, [visit my website!](https://hackclub.jclink.link/documentations)

+## The musicLab directory

+This is where songs I made for fun reside!
+It was made in [Song Maker Plus](https://www.songmakerpl.us/), which allows anyone to create songs.
+To listen to them, you could try playing the MIDI file directly, or see more [here](https://hackclub.jclink.link/documentations/music.html).